404UsernameNotFound404/Template-with-React-StyledComponents-Typescript/README.md

 A thing all packages share is that each should have tests.

 The reasoning behind this is that it should help reduce dev's solving problems other's have solved.
-So you should be keeping a list of all the packages we have created and the package it is in.
+So you should be keeping a list of all the packages we have created and the project it is in.
 So next time a dev has to solve the problem they at least have as starting point with tests that should probably not drastically change between implementations.

 # Packages that come default with template